sensorfu/sensorfu.github.io/privacy-policy.md

 ## Purpose and legal basis for processing

 For users who access this website, the legal basis for processing personal data is our interest to understand website traffic and webpage usage.
-We use Google Analytics platform using [IP masking](https://developers.google.com/analytics/devguides/collection/gtagjs/ip-anonymization) to collect website access statistics.
+We use Plausible.io and Google Analytics platform using [IP masking](https://developers.google.com/analytics/devguides/collection/gtagjs/ip-anonymization) to collect website access statistics.